MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 Buttons can activate an app in the following ways:

 - The app is activated in the foreground, with an argument that can be used to navigate to a specific page/context.
-B
 - Another app is activated via protocol launch.
 - Background activation is supported explicitly for UWP apps.
 For Windows App SDK apps, the app is always launched in the foreground.
 The app can call [AppInstance.GetActivatedEventArgs](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs) to detect if the activation was launched by a notification and determine from the passed arguments whether to fully launch the foreground app or just handle the notification and exit.
 - System actions, such as snoozing or dismissing the notification, are supported both for UWP apps and for Windows App SDK.
 The **AppNotificationBuilder** APIs don't support this scenario but Windows App SDK apps can implement this scenario using the **Microsoft.Windows.AppNotifications.Builder** APIs or raw XML.